looker-open-source/looker-query-insights/query-insights-backend/README.md

 You will have to wait 1-2 minutes for the APIs to turn on.
 You will also have to wait a couple of minutes for the service account for the BigQuery connection to appear.

-If you use the defaults, you can test whether everything is working by running:
+If you use the defaults, you can test whether everything is working and deployed by running:

 ```sql
     SELECT ml_generate_text_llm_result AS generated_content